Our Review Process

 Diabetes is a condition that comes with not one or two but several symptoms and complications.
 These may not always be very obvious.
 At times, you may not even associate these complications to be related to diabetes.
 For example, if you have been diagnosed with diabetes, you may often feel dizzy, low on energy, or even have blurry vision.
 While these are all associated with diabetes and hypoglycemia and symptoms of hyperglycemia, they may sometimes just occur.
 Similarly, many people with diabetes also complain of frequent headaches.
 Headaches are very strongly related to, both, low and high sugars.
 Often, a bout of low sugar levels can be followed by a sharp and splitting headache that is capable of keeping you up all night.

 Leg pains associated with diabetes are a common phenomenon that occurs as a result of nerve damage.
 Diabetic neuropathy, or nerve damage, can cause a series of issues in different parts of the body, including the leg.
-In case the symptoms of diabetes are uncontrolled, it can lead to damaging the nerves in the arms and legs.
+Diabetic neuropathy symptoms include pain and numbness in the legs, feet and hands.
 This is called diabetic peripheral neuropathy.
 Leg pain in diabetes often arises in people who have been experiencing high blood sugars for a long duration.
 There is a very strong link between diabetes and leg/feet related issues.
 Even upon the diagnosis, doctors often recommend the newly diagnosed patients to keep a sharp check on their feet and bring to notice any abnormalities like growths, cuts, wounds, warts, etc.

 Similarly, these issues like leg pain and cramps are also a result of nerve damage.
 The physiology behind it is that the increased level of glucose in the blood obstructs the flow of the oxygenated blood to the nerves of the feet leading to pain and cramps that can be intense and acute.